HedgeDocs/HedgeDocs.github.io/docs/discoveries/sonic2013/levels/original-order.md

 #### w4a03
 The third level instead of being <code style="color: green;">xcas01</code> is <code style="color: red;">w4a03</code>.
-However, checking the description (ilomiloお菓子) of the level it matches up with the final game's <code style="color: green;">xswe01 (Desert Ruins Act 3)</code> suggesting the two stages are one and the same, however the starting positions don't line up.
+However, checking the description of the level (ilomiloお菓子), it matches up with the final game's <code style="color: green;">xswe01 (Desert Ruins Act 3)</code> suggesting the two stages are one and the same, however the starting positions don't line up.

 |            xswe01            |          w4a03         |
 | ---------------------------- | ---------------------- |